trifork/cheetah-charts/charts/flink-job/README.md

 ```

 This makes the CPU limit 5 times the CPU requests for both managers, and the memory limit 2 times the memory requests.
+Increasing CPU limit factor drastically reduces startup times and can be helpful when developing your job.

 ### Keeping state